kniwwelino/Backend/README.md

 tar -xzf arduino-1.8.5_linux.tar.gz
 ```

 In case we add new dependencies to the Arduino instance, we recommend to download the tar again.
-If there is only a change in KniwwelinoLib, you can update it by:
+There may be changes in KniwwelinoLib, you can update it by:
 ```
 cd Backend/arduino-1.8.5/portable/sketchbook/libraries/KniwwelinoLib/
 git pull